How our tenants think we're doing

 Responsibilities: The external contractor was responsible for collecting, generating, and validating the reported perception measures.

-Exclusion of Tenant Households:
+Exclusion of tenant households:

 No tenant households were excluded from the sample frame due to exceptional circumstances.